Author: Leona Werezak

 Mobile services are increasing in popularity because of changes in the way facilities administer healthcare and assess improvement.
 Because mobile imaging services can provide faster, more cost-effective, and more convenient services compared to third-party facilities, they are being used more often.

-Patient Benefits of Providing Mobile Imaging
+Patient Benefits of Mobile Radiology Imaging

 Typically, patients would expect to receive radiology services such as X-Ray, ultrasound, or EKG by traveling to a third-party imaging center or an in-house imaging department, or as an inpatient in a hospital traveling within the facility to the imaging department.